 This page is intended to assist you as you begin the severance process.
-Persons considering a severance application are encouraged to contact the Planning & Development Department on a preliminary basis before a formal application is filed.
+Persons considering a severance application are encouraged to contact the Planning & Development Department on a preliminary basis before a formal application is filed with the United Counties of Leeds and Grenville.

 On This Page: